gesellix/keepass-node/README.md

 ~$ git clone https://github.com/gesellix/keepass-node.git
 ~$ cd keepass-node
 ````
-You'll find a config template `keepass-node-config.template.js` which show you how to configure port (default 8443),
+You'll find a config template `keepass-node-config.template.js` which shows you how to configure port (default 8443),
 https (optional),  basic authentication (optional) and Google Drive sync (optional).
 Optional features are disabled by default.

 To give KeePass-Node a minimal config you need to create a file `keepass-node-config.js` in the project's root